continuous-symmetry-measure/csm/CSM Version Creation.md

 ## How to update version:
 - Run all the test (see the [Tests](#tests) section bellow).
 - Choose the new tag, you can [see the previous tags here](https://github.com/continuous-symmetry-measure/csm/tags).
 - Optional: Update the file src\csm\version.py with the new tag, without the 'v' prefix.
+(The github action will update the version.py file automatically on the release according to the tag, but you can update it here too for the development process)
 - Commit and push all of your change.
 - Run the code in your terminal from the csm code folder:
 ```